 Liver resection and lobectomy

-Removing the cancer and the surrounding tissues in your liver is known as a resection.
+Removing the cancer and the surrounding tissues in your liver is called a resection.
 Your surgeon is only likely to consider a resection if:

 Your surgeon might remove a lobe of your liver.
 This is called a lobectomy or hemi hepatectomy.
 The liver can grow back and work normally if you don’t have any underlying problems, such as cirrhosis.

-A type of liver cancer called fibrolamellar cancer is more likely to develop in people without liver disease, which means that surgery is often possible.
+A type of liver cancer called fibrolamellar cancer is more likely to develop in people without liver disease.
+This means that surgery is often possible for these people.

-Unfortunately there is a risk that the cancer could come back after a liver resection.
-There's no test that can guarantee that cancer cells haven't broken away from the tumour before it is removed.
-That's why this type of treatment is only used for small liver tumours - where there's less chance of spread.
+Unfortunately there is a risk the cancer could come back after a liver resection.
+Sometimes cancer cells have broken away from the tumour before it is removed.
+That’s why this type of surgery is only used for small liver cancers as they are less likely to have spread.